Continuing to Care for your Smile Safely

 Our Office’s Safety Precautions

 To help prevent the transmission of all respiratory infections, including COVID-19, we adhere to standardized infection control measures, such as performing hand hygiene, providing tissues and no-touch receptacles to throw away used tissues.
-To enhance your safety in the era of Covid-19, we have implemented additional engineering measures, air purification units, daily health screenings of all team members and high filtration respirator use.
-We have also made some changes to our procedures.
-Some of these changes may only be needed temporarily, whereas others may be permanent.
+To maintain your safety, we will be keeping our dividers between our patient treatment chairs, HEPA air purification units, and continuing daily health screenings of all team members.
+You will notice that our team members will be wearing N-95 or KN-95 masks during certain patient procedures.

 How can you prevent contracting or spreading COVID-19?